London, Tilbury and Southend line: The Metropolitan Line extends east

 The London Passenger Transport Board (LPTB) was founded in 1932 and bought the management of the different underground lines under one roof.
-Discussions between the LMS and LPTB resulted in a decision to route Metropolitan Hammersmith & City trains away from the East London Line and to terminate at Barking instead.
+Discussions between the LMS and LPTB resulted in a decision to route Metropolitan Hammersmith & City trains away from the East London line and to terminate at Barking instead.
 The provision of a flyover to remove goods trains from crossing the layout was not proceeded with but other changes to improve the flexibility at Barking were made.
-In addition a bay platform and stabling siding were put in at Dagenham and stabling increased at Upminster.
+To release turnaround capacity at Barking, a bay platform and stabling siding were put in at Dagenham and stabling increased at Upminster.
 The new Metropolitan line service began on 4 May 1936 and an additional eight hourly services worked in with 27 District Line services.